Outlining The California OTS’ 2021 Highway Safety Plan

 Aging Drivers

-The California Office of Traffic Safety reported that the elderly population will double to 90 million people over the age of 65 by 2060.
+The California Office of Traffic Safety reported that the elderly population is expected to double to 90 million people over the age of 65 by 2060.
 In turn, the population of aging drivers will increase significantly.
 To prepare for the needs of aging drivers, the University of California at San Diego has begun to create classes for police officers and other professionals to learn how to spot issues that older drivers face.
-The Office of Traffic Safety pointed out that drivers over a certain age suffer from decreased mental and physical ability.
+The Office of Traffic Safety noted that drivers over a certain age often experience decreased mental and physical abilities.

-California has more drivers that are a part of the elderly population than any other state in the country.
+California has more drivers who are a part of the elderly population than any other state in the country.
 As of January 2020, the number of California drivers aged 65 and older reached 4.5 million.
 In California, 606 elderly drivers died in traffic crashes in 2018.
-199 older adults who were involved in pedestrian accidents were killed in 2018.
+Two hundred eighteen older adults were killed in pedestrian accidents in 2018.

 • Speeding

-Education Measures That California Proposes to Implement to Increase Safety of Aging Drivers
+Education Measures That California Proposes To Implement To Increase The Safety Of Aging Drivers

 Alcohol-Impaired Driving